 I researched online how to bypass the Lourve line and many suggested various tricks.
 I found most of those tips to be inaccurate.
 We got in the main line late in the afternoon, but the line wasn’t long.
 On Wednesday’s the Louvre is open late and the lines are short, because people do not realize this.
 Kids receive free admission to the Lourve.

 My only goal was to show the kids the Mona Lisa.
 Which is basically everyone else’s goal as well.
 The Mona Lisa room was extremely crowded and all four of us got separated.
 I remind planning a meet up point just outside the room, in case this happens.
 The room smells terrible because there are so many people in the room and people were pushing.
 On the way to see Mona Lisa you will see lots of Ancient Greece art.

 Today’s goal is touring the Paris Catacombs and see the Eiffel Tower.

 We started with the catacombs.
-We waited in like for almost three hours to go down inside.
+We waited in line for almost three hours to go down inside.
 We could have bought tickets in advance, but I didn’t know this at the time.
 After going through the catacombs I felt like it was worth the wait.
 The kids were free.
 I only had to pay for myself and an audio guide.

 A lot of people think this place is creepy, but we loved it.
 We’ve never experienced anything like this.
-I recommend getting an audio guide in your language, because all the information is in French.
+I recommend getting an audio guide in your language because all the information is in French.
 They have concerts down here and people go swimming in certain parts!
 How crazy is that?